degenrocket/degenrocket-web/README.md

 # DegenRocket web client

-DegenRocket-web is a UI interface for a web3 decentralized social media with native support for Degen Messaging Protocol (DMP).
+DegenRocket-web is a frontend for a [Spasm-powered](https://github.com/degenrocket/spasm.js) forum.

 DegenRocket-server repository can be found [here](https://github.com/degenrocket/degenrocket-server).